ithaka/ng-artstor-viewer/README.md

 - `git commit` to commit the version
 - `yarn build` to build with new version
 - `npm publish dist` to publish to yarn/npm
+- `git push` to push version to master

 ## The Demo App
 Used to test the viewer, and provides multiple asset ids to test different use cases.